 # load GO annotations from Bioconductor myGENE2GO<-ViSEAGO::annotate( "bioconductor_id", Bioconductor ) # load GO annotations from EntrezGene myGENE2GO<-ViSEAGO::annotate( "EntrezGene_id", EntrezGene ) # load GO annotations from EntrezGene # with the add of GO annotations from orthologs genes (see above) myGENE2GO<-ViSEAGO::annotate( "EntrezGene_id", EntrezGene, ortholog = TRUE ) # load GO annotations from Ensembl myGENE2GO<-ViSEAGO::annotate( "Ensembl_id", Ensembl ) # load GO annotations from Uniprot myGENE2GO<-ViSEAGO::annotate( "Uniprot_id", Uniprot ) # load GO annotations from Custom myGENE2GO<-ViSEAGO::annotate( "Custom_id", Custom )

-The GO terms enrichment tests are performed with the topGO package , which support several algorithms that improve GO group scoring using the underlying GO graph topology.
+The GO terms enrichment tests can be performed with the topGO package , which support several algorithms that improve GO group scoring using the underlying GO graph topology.

 First, we create a